-You can choose to start receiving your pension on or after reaching your 55th birthday.
+You can usually request to start receiving your pension on or after reaching your 55th birthday, providing you have left Service (see "Definitions"), although this will be subject to discretion.

-The Scheme's Normal Pension Age (NPA) is 65, although different NPAs may apply to earlier periods of membership.
-If you take your pension before the NPA applicable to your benefits it will usually be reduced to reflect the longer potential payment period.
-If you decide to take your pension after your NPA, it will be increased to reflect the shorter payment period.
+The Scheme's Normal Pension Age (NPA) - see "Definitions"- is between age 60 and 65 depending on the category of member.
+If you take your pension before this age, your benefits will usually be reduced to reflect the longer potential payment period.
+If you decide to take your pension after your NPA, it will normally be increased to reflect the later payment.